DonPedroDado/Duck_PA/README.md

 # Duck_TAI
-Here is all the code for the Duck PA project that helps students understand new topics.
+Here is all the code for the Duck PA project that helps students understand new topics by making tests.